 Anchovy fishing vessels at Chimbote port in Peru.
-The vessel in the foreground is considered ‘medium sized’ and supplies its catch to the DHC sector.
+The vessel in the foreground is considered ‘medium sized’ and supplies its catch to the DIrect Human Consumption (DHC) sector.
 The vessels in the background are ‘industrial sized’ and supply their catch to the fishmeal and fish oil sector.

-The majority of the catch is used for fish oil and fishmeal as well as fresh, frozen, canned or cured to be sold in stores across the world.
+The majority of the catch from this fishery is used for fish oil and fishmeal as well as fresh, frozen, canned or cured to be sold in stores across the world.

 The Peruvian anchovy post-harvest.

 The fish stock is currently considered healthy.
-However, there is a need to improve management to ensure that the feeding needs of other species that rely on anchoveta as their prey are properly taken care of.
+However, there is a need to improve management of the ecosystem to ensure that the feeding needs of other species that rely on anchoveta as their prey are properly taken care of.

 Lovering Foods, Asda’s supplier of tinned anchovies, is working with their supplier Grupo Consorcio and Latin American fisheries NGO CeDePesca.
 In October 2016, they set up a Fisheries Improvement Project (FIP).

 The goal of the FIP is to meet Marine Stewardship Council (MSC) standards within a three-year period.
 MSC is a rigorous and globally recognised standard on seafood sustainability, based on 28 performance indicators under 3 core principles.